-1.16 Conversion to an academy
+1.16 Conversion to an academy trust

-The conversion from a state maintained school to an Trust involved the transfer of identifiable assets and liabilities and the operation of the school for £NIL consideration.
+The conversion from a state maintained school to an academy trust involved the transfer of identifiable assets and liabilities and the operation of the school for £NIL consideration.
 The substance of the transfer is that of a gift and it has been accounted for on that basis as set out below.

-The assets and liabilities transferred on conversion from Parker's Church of England Primary Academy and Caston Church of England Primary Academy to the Trust have been valued at their fair value.
+The assets and liabilities transferred on conversion from Brancaster Church of England Voluntary Aided Primary School and Docking Primary School to the academy trust have been valued at their fair value.
 The fair value has been derived based on that of equivalent items.
 The amounts have been recognised under the appropriate Balance sheet categories, with a corresponding amount recognised in Donations - transfer from local authority on conversion in the Statement of financial activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.

-Further details of the transaction are set out in note 26.
+Further details of the transaction are set out in note 25.